The Grief Prophecy is the

 Maha Kali (2004)

-Already, after the recording of Storm of the Light's Bane, Jon Nödtveidt faced
+Already, after the recording of Storm of the Light's Bane, Jon Nödtveidt

-2004, Jon was released and, immediately, put all of his energy toward the rebirth of Dissection.
+time.
+By 2004, Jon was released and, immediately, put all of his energy toward the rebirth of Dissection.

 Many fans had waited since 1995 for another Dissection L.P.
-Others had discovered the
+Others had discovered

-even back in 2003, indicated that he planned to take the music world by storm as soon as he was released, and that Dissection
+Jon, even back in 2003, indicated that he planned to take the music world by storm as soon as he was released, and that Dissection

 would burn the metal scene to ashes.